maidsafe/rfcs/proposed/0000-Petname-System.md

 It is unknown at this time if the Key Book entry will be required to specifically link to these Archive entries.

+## Services

+Services are a way to differentiate different data that would be applicable to different applications that run on the network.
+These can be html files, public encryption keys, or persona identification.

+Services will be specified with a reserved character after the Nickname. (see: Unresolved Questions [3]) For instance, if the reserved character was a hash (#) then the html site of a Nickname "MyBlog" would be "MyBlog#html".

+The name alone serves as either the name of the Persona, or an anonymous pseudonym (not linked to an account) that the owner chose.
+The name alone without specifying any service will point to the "default" service of that namespace.
+If the name is the name of a Persona, the public keys of that Persona are the default.
+If the name is an anonymous pseudonym, the default service will be whatever the owner chooses as their default service.

+This default service must also have a unique service name in addition to being the default.
+For instance, in the case of a persona, the default service would both be "default" as well as "persona".
+If the name is an anonymous pseudonym, the default service would bothe be "default" as well as whatever the owner specified as the default, for instance "html" for a html formatted page. (see Footnote: [1])

+This data ("default" and all other services) will belong in a hashmap of key-value pairs.
+The key being the name of the service, and the vaule including the public key for the location of that service.
+Specificly the vaule is a tuple of four parameters (NameType, u64, bool, undefined) = (NameType, tag, if private/encrypted, undefined) as directories are identied by a tuple of four identities.

+Initially this hashmap may contain "persona", "html", and "mail".
+Others to be added by APP developers to enhanse users' experience with new applications and functions via this mechanism.

 ## Code

 This seems to affect `safe_client` and potentially `safe_vault`.
 This will implement many ideas of `safe_dns` while modifying its functionality.
 This will not affect any low-level crates such as `routing` or `crust` as those act directly on public Keys alone.
 It is unknown at this time if this could affect `safe_nfs`, `drive`, or `self_authentication` for the generation of Nicknames.